tomhall82/bodybuilding/README.md

 ### Content
 - Home page.
-  - Content for the home page taken from [bodybuilding.com](https://www.bodybuilding.com/fun/what_is_bodybuilding.htm) & [stridestrong.com](https://stridestrong.com/what-is-a-bodybuilder/)
+  - Content for the home page taken from [bodybuilding.com](https://www.bodybuilding.com/fun/what_is_bodybuilding.htm) & [stridestrong.com](https://stridestrong.com/what-is-a-bodybuilder/).
+  - Content for competition section taken from [setforset.com](https://www.setforset.com/blogs/news/bodybuilding-competitions-divisions-for-men-women-explained)
 -The History of Bodybuilding.
   - Content for the history of bodybuilding page taken from [bodybuilding.com](https://www.bodybuilding.com/fun/drobson61.htm)